NateWeiler/Resources/Docs/Python/Webscraping in Python/Pyodide/docs/development/contributing.md

 ## Development

-Work on Pyodide happens on Github.
+Work on Pyodide happens on GitHub.
 Core members and contributors can make Pull Requests to fix issues and add features, which all go through the same review process.
 We’ll detail how you can start making PRs below.